 The traceability of locally produced meat is possible because most farms are accredited members of Farm Assurance Schemes.
 These schemes ensure that animal welfare standards are high and most stock is raised extensively, feeding on grass and locally produced hay, silage or cereals.

 The milk provided by the Isle of Man’s dairy herds is distinctly creamy and has helped Isle of Man Creameries be a consistent award-winner at the major cheese shows around the world.
 It has also helped our local ice cream producers make delicious, full-flavoured products containing only the finest natural ingredients.

-The Isle of Man’s Pure Beer Act of 1874 is still in force and means that local brewers can use nothing more than water, malt, sugar and hops in their brews.
-It’s a unique selling point for Isle of Man beers, a factor which has helped ensure our beers are recognised by the Campaign for Real Ale (CAMRA) as quality tipples!
+The Isle of Man’s Pure Beer Act of 1874 is still in force and means that it is an offence for local brewers to use anything as a substitute for malt, sugar or hops in their brews.
+This does not restrict the use of other ingredients in the brewing of beer, resulting in many varieties and distinct flavours to try.
+The Pure Beer Act is a unique selling point for Isle of Man beers, a factor which has helped ensure our beers are recognised by the Campaign for Real Ale (CAMRA) as quality tipples!